therobertc/chatmaster/README.md

 # chatmaster
-chatmaster is a premium chat app with real time text translation and premium groups.
+chatmaster is a premium encrypted chat app with real time text translation and premium groups.